-- Understand the basic principles of thermodynamics and carry out calculations on enthalpy changes in reactive systems. - Describe the nature of equilibrium in a chemical context and the factors that influence the position of equilibrium. - Define the rate, order and activation energy of a chemical reaction and understand how catalysts affect the kinetics of reactions. - Rationalise the structure of molecules in terms of simple ideas of bonding, and use VSEPR theory to predict the shape of simple molecules. - Discuss the reactivity of a range of organic compounds, including alkenes, halogenated alkanes, aromatic and carbonyl compounds. - Understand how spectroscopic techniques such as IR and NMR may be used to determine the structure of molecules.
+- Understand the basic principles of thermodynamics and carry out calculations on enthalpy changes in reactive systems. - Describe the nature of equilibrium in a chemical context and the factors that influence the position of equilibrium. - Define the rate, order and activation energy of a chemical reaction and understand how catalysts affect the kinetics of reactions. - Discuss the reactivity of a range of organic compounds, including alkenes, halogenated alkanes, aromatic and carbonyl compounds. - Understand how spectroscopic techniques such as IR and NMR may be used to determine the structure of molecules.